+[Heading amended: No. 30 of 2021 s.
+88.]

 8. Long service leave

-(1) An employee is entitled in accordance with, and subject to, the provisions of this Act, to long service leave on ordinary pay in respect of continuous employment with one and the same employer, or with a person who, being a transmittee, is deemed pursuant to section 6(4) to be one and the same employer.
+(1) An employee is entitled in accordance with, and subject to, the provisions of this Act, to long service leave on ordinary pay in respect of the length of continuous employment calculated under section 6A with the same employer.

-(2) An employee who has completed at least 10 years of such continuous employment, as is referred to in subsection (1), is entitled to an amount of long service leave as follows —
+(2) An employee who has completed at least 10 years of continuous employment is entitled to an amount of long service leave as follows —

 (a) in respect of 10 years so completed, 8 2/3 weeks;